is Not a Copyright

 compositions of matter (chemical compounds, combinations or mixtures, such as a plastic).
 In addition, you can obtain a design patent for a new,

 original and ornamental (that is, non-functional) design for an article of manufacture, or a plant patent for a new variety of seed or plant or any of its parts.
 No patents can be issued for (1) tax avoidance strategies, or (2) human organisms.

 Whether an invention is made by a flash of genius or painstaking research, to be patentable it also must meet all of the following hard-to-satisfy criteria:

 "novelty" in that it was neither previously known to the public, nor in public use, nor patented, nor described in a printed publication, anywhere;

 "non-obviousness" to a person having ordinary skill in the relevant art; and

-"utility" in that it has a useful purpose, actually works, and is not frivolous or immoral.
+"utility" in that it has a useful purpose and is operable.

-Federal and state law protects information that has been kept secret, and that provides economic value to the owner by virtue of being kept secret, against unauthorized use or disclosure by anyone who is under an obligation of confidentiality to the owner.
+Federal and state laws protect information that has been kept secret, and that provides economic value to the owner by virtue of being kept secret, against unauthorized use or disclosure by anyone who is under an obligation of confidentiality to the owner.
 But this protection requires you to take reasonable measures to maintain the information's secrecy.
 Moreover, it does not prevent independent

 development, or apply to parties learning the information without any confidentiality obligation.
 Of course, trade secret protection ends for the aspects of an invention that are disclosed in a patent or published patent application.
 The trade-off between patents and trade secrets is that a patent protects against independent development but has a limited term, while trade secret protection lasts as long as the information is kept secret but does not protect against independent development.